iTwin/itwinjs-core/docs/learning/display/Lighting.md

 ## Materials

 [RenderMaterialElement]($backend)s in an iModel can store many [RenderMaterial]($common) properties for use by a renderer.
-However, the WebGL-based renderer currently supports only a small number of these properties:
+However, the WebGL-based renderer currently supports only a small subset of these properties:

 - Diffuse color and weight
 - Transparency